jercoby657/JullsRestaurant/README.md

 3. Add animations for better user experience.

 ## Hosting
-The website is hosted at: [GitHub Pages Link](https://yourusername.github.io/JullsRestaurant/)
+The website is hosted at: